 Chris Dorland (b.
 1978, Canada) lives and works in New York, USA.
-Selected solo exhibitions: Active User & FLR-13, NıCOLETTı, London, UK (2020); Synthetic Skin, Super Dakota, Brussels, BE (2020); Sun Stalker, Aetopoulos, Athens, GR (2018); Civilian, Lyles & King, New York, USA (2019); Density Build, Practise, Chicago, USA (2017); Happiness Machines, Super Dakota, Brussels, BE (2016); and Entertainment Hardware, Museo Nacional De Bellas Artes, Santiago, CL (2014).
-Selected group exhibitions: NADA Miami, Super Dakota, Miami, US (2019); Frieze NY, Lyles & King, US (2019); Front International, Cleveland Triennal for Contemporary Art, Cleveland, US (2018); without Nature, NICOLETTI, London, UK (2018); Dead Eden, Lyles & King, NY, US (2018); Hybrid Objects, L’INCONNUE, Montreal, CA (2016); Painted Perfect, Anonymous Gallery, Mexico DF, MX (2013); Lucie Fontaine at ESTATE, Marianne Boesky, New York, US (2012); After Hours: Bowery Gates Shutter Project, New Museum/Art Production Fund, New York, US (2011); The Exquisite Corpse Drawing Project, curated by David Salle, Gasser Grunert Gallery, New York, US (2010); VOR GOTT IST ALLE KUNST SCHEISSE, curated by David Ostrowski, Dusseldorf, DE (2010).
-Selected public and private collections: Whitney Museum of American Art, New York, USA; Bronx Museum of Art, New York, USA; Neuberger Museum of Art, New York, USA; Microsoft, USA; and Soho House Group, UK.
+Selected solo exhibitions: New Day, Lyles & King, New York, USA (2021); Active User & FLR-13, NıCOLETTı, London, UK (2020); Synthetic Skin, Super Dakota, Brussels, BE (2019); Sun Stalker, Aetopoulos, Athens, GR (2018); Civilian, Lyles & King, New York, USA (2019); Density Build, Practise, Chicago, USA (2017); Happiness Machines, Super Dakota, Brussels, BE (2016); and Entertainment Hardware, Museo Nacional De Bellas Artes, Santiago, CL (2014).
+Selected group exhibitions: NADA Miami, Super Dakota, Miami, US (2019); Frieze NY, Lyles & King, US (2019); Front International, Cleveland Triennial for Contemporary Art, Cleveland, US (2018); without Nature, NICOLETTI, London, UK (2018); Dead Eden, Lyles & King, NY, US (2018); Hybrid Objects, L’INCONNUE, Montreal, CA (2016); Painted Perfect, Anonymous Gallery, Mexico DF, MX (2013); Lucie Fontaine at ESTATE, Marianne Boesky, New York, US (2012); After Hours: Bowery Gates Shutter Project, New Museum/Art Production Fund, New York, US (2011); The Exquisite Corpse Drawing Project, curated by David Salle, Gasser Grunert Gallery, New York, US (2010); VOR GOTT IST ALLE KUNST SCHEISSE, curated by David Ostrowski, Dusseldorf, DE (2010).